Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Experiments with quantum devices

 \subsection{Results}

-~ Table~\ref{Table:DWave} shows the performances of pVQA, pQA, and QA on the quantum annealer.
+~ Table~\ref{Table:DWave} displays the performances of pVSQA, pQA, and QA on the quantum annealer.
 Post-processing significantly improves the performance.
-The choice of the classical optimizer influences the pVQA performance.
-The grid search method outperforms the Powell method. pVQA with the grid search method gives better results than pQA for all the problem instances, but pVQA with the Powell method shows a similar performance to pQA. pVQA with the grid search method finds optimal solutions, except for GPPs with $64$ nodes.
-The optimal values of $s_1$ and $s_2$ strongly fluctuate over the problem instances.
+The choice of the classical optimizer influences the pVSQA performance.
+The grid-search optimizer outperforms the Powell optimizer. pVSQA with the grid-search optimizer yields better results than pQA for all problem instances, but pVSQA with the Powell optimizer exhibits performance similar to pQA, particularly for QKPs. pVSQA with the grid-search optimizer finds optimal solutions, except for GPPs with $64$ nodes.
+Even for problems with low (or no) success probability, pVSQA with the grid-search optimizer produces smaller residual energies ($R_{50}^{\mathrm{ave}}$ and $R^{\mathrm{min}}$) than pQA and QA.

-Table~\ref{Table:IBMQ} shows the performances of pVQA and VQA on the gate-type quantum device. pVQA outperforms VQA.
-The success probability of pVQA on the quantum device is slightly worse than that on the simulator.
+Table~\ref{Table:IBMQ} shows the performances of pVSQA and VSQA on the gate-based quantum device. pVSQA outperforms VSQA.
+The success probability of pVSQA on the quantum device is slightly worse than that on the simulator.
 This difference is attributed to the inherent noise in the quantum device.